People who have leukemia are prone to skin-related problems. These range from rashes to bruises and are commonly seen in both children and adults.

 Abnormal Bleeding Under the Skin

-Leukemia disrupts the body’s production of healthy blood cells and blood cell platelets.
+Leukemia disrupts the body’s production of healthy blood cells and platelets.
 Platelets are what help the blood to clot and to stop abnormal bleeding.
 When platelets become low, bruises can happen more easily.
 When talking about what leukemia looks like, many of our patients will notice they bruise spontaneously or without much force to warrant a typical bruise.

 Leukemia bruises might resemble a normal bruise, but you might find there are more of them than usual.
 Sometimes, they’ll occur in an unusual area of the body, like the back.